Although verilog is considered to be a loosely typed language, we must still declare a data type for every port or signal in our verilog design.

 // Declaration of our wand and wor types wor a; wand b; // Wires which connect to our gates wire c, d, e, f; // Create an or gate with the function c or d assign a = c; assign a = d; // create an and gate with the function e and f assign b = e; assign b = f;

-As we will see in our next post, we can easily use the wire type to model combinational logic in verilog.
+As we will see in a later post, we can easily use the wire type to model combinational logic in verilog.
 As a result of this, the use of the wor and wand types is not recommended.

 In addition to the wire, wand and wor state, we can also use an equivalent tri, triand or trior type.